YetAnotherNerd/whatlastgenre/README.md

     * Filters crappy tags without using a whitelist
     * Scores tags while taking personal preferences into account
   * Caches all data received from music sites to make reruns super fast
-  * Makes use of MusicBrainz IDs when possible
+  * Uses MusicBrainz IDs for searching when available
-  * Optional: gets release type (Album, EP, Anthology, ...) from What.CD
+  * Optional: gets release type (Album, EP, Anthology, ...) from What.CD (with interactivity mode for ambiguous results)
-  * Optional: gets MusicBrainz IDs
-  * Interactive mode to select right MBID and releasetype for ambiguous results
   * Dry-mode for safe testing